eyp/federated-learning-network/README.md

     export CLIENT_URL='http://localhost:5001'
     flask run --port 5001

 Do that for every client, changing the listening port.
-You'll see some log traces telling that the client has started and has registered in the server:
+You'll see some log traces telling the client has started and has registered in the server:

     Registering in server: http://127.0.0.1:5000